 Complaints were recorded on the centres electronic documentation system and were robustly investigated.
 The registered provider had integrated the update to the regulations (S.I 298 of 2022), which came into effect on 1 March 2023, into the centre's complaints policy and procedure.
-The complaints procedure was clearly displayed in the centre and both residents and their families were aware of the process.
-A small number of complaints had been received in 2023.
+The complaints procedure was displayed in the centre and residents who the inspector spoke with were aware of the process.
+A number of complaints had been received in 2024.
 All of these complaints were satisfactorily dealt with.
 Complaints and incidents were audited and trends identified and learning informed safety improvements in the centre.
-Evidence of learning from complaints was disseminated at staff meetings.

 Care plans viewed detailed person-centred interventions and staff were very familiar with residents' needs and social histories.
 Validated assessment tools were used to risk-assess residents' needs and to ensure that each resident was supported in positive risk-taking through an informed decision, with the information on the rationale and possible risks associated clearly documented.
 An associate care plan was in place, and the inspector saw that it detailed specific information on each resident's care needs and what or who was important to them.
 The care plans described the alternatives tried and instructed staff members to perform regular safety checks and instructions on restrictive practice use and release.
-There was also evidence in residents' notes that all residents where some form of restrictive physical practice was used were reviewed by multi-disciplinary teams such as residents' general practitioner (GP), physiotherapist or occupational therapist.
+There was also evidence in residents' notes that all residents where some form of restrictive physical practice was used were reviewed by multi-disciplinary teams such as residents' general practitioner (GP), and physiotherapist.